 Fax (912) 538-3156

-Submit an official copy of your high school *transcript or GED scores to the Admissions Office.
+Submit an official copy of your high school *transcript or high school equivalent scores to the Admissions Office.
 Transcript request forms are available here.
-Applicants who have completed (with a C or better) a minimum of 30 semester or 45 quarter hours at the degree level may submit official college transcripts in lieu of high school diploma or GED.
+Applicants who have completed (with a C or better) a minimum of 30 semester or 45 quarter hours at the degree level may submit official college transcripts in lieu of high school diploma or high school equivalent.
 All transcripts must be received in a sealed envelope.
 Special Education diplomas or Certificate of Attendance are not recognized for admission purposes.

 - Alabama Independent School Association

 - Accrediting Commission for Independent Study (note: ACIS merged with the Georgia Accrediting Commission in 2005)

 - Florida Association of Christian Colleges and Schools